 Every three years the Office of the State Auditor is required by Government Auditing Standards to undergo a peer review by an independent external auditor.
-A peer review was conducted on the Office's system of quality control for the fiscal year ended June 30, 2009.
-The Office received an unmodified opinion.
+A peer review was conducted on the Office of the State Auditor's system of quality control for the fiscal year ended June 30, 2009.
+The Office of the State Auditor received an unmodified opinion.
+The Office of the State Auditor is scheduled to have a peer review during fiscal year 2013.